JDvorak/GroupedOPH/README.md

 ## Why Grouped OPH?

 One Permutation Hashing (OPH) techniques, such as those explored by Li, Owen, and Zhang (2012, [arXiv:1208.1259](https://arxiv.org/abs/1208.1259)), offer improved efficiency over traditional k-permutation MinHash.
-GOPH builds on this by allowing a configurable number of groups (`numGroups`).
+GroupedOPH builds on this by allowing a configurable number of groups (`numGroups`).
 This acts as a slider: `numGroups = 1` approaches the speed of basic OPH, while a higher `numGroups` (e.g., 4, as recommended for this library) increases precision, more closely approximating the accuracy of traditional MinHash but with significantly fewer computations overall.
 The result is a library that offers a good balance, providing strong accuracy and speed, making it suitable for applications where both are important, such as large-scale similarity detection.

 It's worth noting that the term "GOPH" also appears in other research with different specific mechanics—a bit of a "convergent evolution" scenario, as the core signature generation in this library was developed independently!
 For example, the GOPH described by Zhang et al. in "Hierarchical One Permutation Hashing: Efficient Multimedia Near Duplicate Detection" (2018, [arXiv:1805.11254v2](https://arxiv.org/abs/1805.11254)) primarily detailed an optimized *comparison strategy* for OPH-generated fingerprints, using probabilistic early termination to speed up similarity estimation.
 After a helpful tip from a friend about this paper, this library has now adopted a similar early-termination strategy (the one described by Zhang et al.) for its `estimateJaccardSimilarity` function when provided with appropriate options (see API docs and benchmark table), offering further speedups in certain scenarios.
 The original signature generation method in this library remains distinct, focusing on `numGroups` to structure the MinHash signature directly.